Currently set to Index

 This is how a recirculating chiller can cool your metalworking machinery.

 In the metalworking industry, many processes create heat.
-Whether we are actively adding it with techniques like gas and laser welding, or it gets created by the kinetic energy of friction when we are drilling, grinding, or milling metals; too much heat can be an unwelcome factor and negatively influence processes.
+Whether we actively add it with techniques like gas and laser welding or it is created by the kinetic energy of friction when we are drilling, grinding, or milling metals, too much heat can be an unwelcome factor and negatively influence processes.

 Types of Industrial Chillers

-There are several methods of cooling, that various industrial chiller models can make use of.
-Some of them are more suited to specific temperature control needs or provide the user with better cost-efficiency and environmental friendliness.
+Various industrial chiller models can use several cooling methods.
+Some are better suited to specific temperature control needs or provide the user with better cost efficiency and environmental friendliness.

 The major types of chillers for industrial uses are: